 In 2015, two Mexican women, one minor at the time, and one Mexican man from the Tseltal indigenous community in the southern state of Chiapas were subject to migration control during a bus journey in the north of the country.
 Because they “looked like migrants,” they were detained for a week and said they were harassed to sign documents to admit they were from Guatemala and be deported back to the country.

 A district judge dismissed the case based on the fact that they were able to leave after their identity was verified.
 But the plaintiffs appealed the decision.

-The commissionner of the National Institute of Migration issued a public apology about the case in 2019.
+The commissioner of the National Institute of Migration issued a public apology about the case in 2019.
 And the High Court ruled that the state of Mexico is responsible for the violation of human rights against indigenous people and the victims have the right to seek compensation for the damage.

 The migration law states that “anyone who is at a migration checkpoint within the national territory can be controlled, regardless of the fact the person is a Mexican or foreign national”.
 But the constitution of Mexico gives the right to free movement and transit which results in no obligation to carry identity documents within the country which as such contradicts the migration law provision, according to the Supreme Court.

 Moreover, the immigration control procedure outside of designated international migration checkpoints is also unconstitutional because it disproportionately affects some people.
-With no clear targets, migration authorities carry out controls “randomly based on some aspects like ethic origin, skin color and language” at the detriment of indigenous and Afro-Mexican communities, according to the Court statement.
+With no clear targets, migration authorities carry out controls “randomly based on some aspects like ethnic origin, skin color and language” at the detriment of indigenous and Afro-Mexican communities, according to the Court statement.